wycks/Sublime-CPT-Snippit/README.markdown

 Register Custom Taxonomy  -  Write "tax" , hit tab.

-Change all elements at once ( default is "Book") by hitting tab a few times.
+Change all elements at once ( default is "Book" for cpt and "Genre" for taxonomy..lifted from Codex) by hitting tab a few times.

 ps.
-A few defailt elements are not included ( such as 'update_count_callback').
+A few default elements are not included ( such as 'update_count_callback').